IDPA Rules 2026 Complete Guide: Scoring, Penalties & The Big Rulebook Changes (P320 Ban, BUG 8+1, .380 Out)

 Ask any experienced IDPA shooter what sets it apart from other competition formats, and nine out of ten will say “the cover rules.”
 In IDPA, when a stage includes cover positions — walls, doorframes, vehicles, barriers — you are required to use them properly.

 Proper use of cover means that 100% of your body from head to toe must be behind the cover object while you’re shooting.
 Only your gun hand and arm should extend past the cover.
-The most common mistake new shooters make is “leaning out too far” — your shoulder, hip, or foot slips past the cover without you realizing it, but the Safety Officer standing behind you sees it clearly.
+The most common mistake new shooters make is “leaning out too far” — your shoulder, hip, or foot slips past the cover without you realising it, but the Safety Officer standing behind you sees it clearly.

 There’s also an important reload rule tied to cover: when you need to reload behind cover, you must step back into a protected position before performing the reload.
 You can’t stand at the edge of cover, exposed to the “threat,” while swapping magazines.
 This is one of the most frequent sources of procedural penalties in competition, because under stress it’s natural to forget that one extra step backward.